sunng87/handlebars-rust/README.md

 support for [template
 inheritance](https://docs.djangoproject.com/en/1.9/ref/templates/language/#template-inheritance).

 Template include is not sufficient for template reuse.
-In most case you will need a skeleton of page as parent (header, footer, etc.), and embed you page into this parent.
+In most cases you will need a skeleton of page as parent (header, footer, etc.), and embed your page into this parent.

-You can find a real example for template inheritance in `examples/partials.rs`, and templates used by this file.
+You can find a real example of template inheritance in `examples/partials.rs` and templates used by this file.

 #### WebAssembly compatible

-Handlebars can be used in WebAssembly projects with directory source feature disabled.
+Handlebars can be used in WebAssembly projects with the directory source feature disabled.
 Adding handlebars to your project like this:

 ```